Coffee to Water Ratio Calculator: Getting The Coffee Taste Right

-The longer you brew, the more flavors you extract from the ground beans.
+The longer you brew, the more flavours you extract from the freshly ground coffee beans.

 For example, if you find your coffee is sour, you can brew for a little longer.
-Or, if it’s bitter, brew for a shorter time.
-But make sure you’ve got the size of the grind dialed in first.
+Or, if your coffee tastes as it’s bitter, brew for a shorter time.
+But make sure you’ve got the size of the grind dialled in first.

 3. Brewing water temperature can also change extraction.

-Theoretically, brewing with hotter temperatures can extract more flavor components faster.
-But cooler temperatures can help avoid extracting undesirable flavors by slowing down the brewing process.
+Theoretically, brewing with hotter temperatures can extract more flavour components faster.
+But cooler temperatures can help avoid extracting undesirable flavours by slowing down the brewing process.

 Yet again, according to this research… (6)

 So most of the time, sticking to the SCA recommended brewing temperature (7) of 200°F ± 2°F (92.2 – 94.4°C) should be good enough.